Jarred Kelenic Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in MLB.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in the league.

-- The White Sox's 4.57 team ERA ranks 23rd among all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.55).

-- White Sox pitchers combine to allow the second-most home runs in baseball (97 total, 1.4 per game).
+- White Sox pitchers combine to allow 98 total home runs at a clip of 1.4 per game (second-most in baseball).

-- Kopech makes the start for the White Sox, his 14th of the season.
-He is 3-5 with a 4.03 ERA and 85 strikeouts in 73 2/3 innings pitched.
+- Giolito gets the start for the White Sox, his 15th of the season.
+He is 5-4 with a 3.54 ERA and 84 strikeouts through 81 1/3 innings pitched.

-- The righty last pitched on Saturday against the Miami Marlins, when he threw five scoreless innings while giving up five hits.
+- The right-hander last appeared on Sunday against the Miami Marlins, when he went seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.